jbsnewmedia/asset-composer-bundle/README.md

 composer dump-autoload
 ```

+### assetcomposer.json for other libraries

+The `assetcomposer.json` file allows you to specify which files should be included in the project.
+Using the `files` and `files-dev` keys, you can define which files are allowed to be loaded in the production and development environments, respectively.
+This JSON file can be included by other libraries and tools to ensure that only the desired assets are used.

 ## License

 This bundle is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.